-Most of us believe that a child who has an older brother or sister will grow up in a stimulating linguistic environment and will develop their language skills faster than the family's firstborn.
+May 6, 2020 Most of us believe that a child who has an older sibling will grow up in a stimulating linguistic environment and will develop their language skills faster than the family's firstborn.
 Right?

-However, several studies have shown the opposite might be true: the acquisition of language in a child with an older sibling is reported to be slower than a child who has none.
+However, several studies have shown the opposite might be true.
+A child with an older sibling acquires language more slowly than a child who has no sibling.

-What is even more surprising is that apparently only older brothers impact the language skills of their younger siblings, as a study conducted by a research team from the CNRS, the AP-HP, the EHESS, the ENS and the INSERM has just shown.
+Even more surprising, apparently only older brothers impact the language skills of their younger siblings, says a study conducted by a team from the CNRS, AP-HP, EHESS, ENS, and INSERM.

-The study finds that children who have grown up with an elder sister have identical development to children with no elder sibling.
+The study says that kids who grow up with an elder sister have identical development to children with no elder sibling.
 Isn’t that fascinating?

-For the study, more than one thousand children have been followed from birth to 5.5 years old in the mother-child cohort at the EDEN facility.
+For the study, researchers followed more than one thousand children from birth to 5.5-years-old in the mother-child cohort at the EDEN facility.

 Children who have an elder brother had on average a two-month delay in language development compared with children with an older sister.

-Though this study cannot separate these two hypotheses, it does show that early language development in a younger sibling tends to be slower when the older is a boy.
+This study does not separate these two hypotheses.
+However, it does show that early language development in a younger sibling tends to be slower when the older sibling is a boy.

-From my experience as an older sister, therapist and a mother to two children, the oldest of which is a girl, I can tell you that the research findings are very accurate.
+From my experience as an older sister, therapist, and a mother to two children, the oldest of whom is a girl, I can tell you that the research findings are accurate.

 As an older sister, I was the same when it came to nurturing and playing with my brother.

 The benefits of having an older sibling are astounding!
-The older child can show by example, provide support, play/entertain the younger child when we are busy, and can teach moral values, such as right and wrong.
+The older child can show by example and provide support.
+She can also play/entertain the younger child when we are busy, and teach moral values like right and wrong.

 The older child can show by example, provide support, play/entertain when we are busy and teach moral values.